theos/theos-wiki/Features.md

-This is a list of features included in this fork of Theos that aren’t in the [original Theos](https://github.com/DHowett/theos) by Dustin Howett.

-It’s important to note that GitHub says this repo is a fork of Dustin Howett’s original Theos.
-Various other community members have forked Theos and added their own improvements, some of which are merged into this Theos.
-These people are credited at the end of each item below.

-(This list is sorted by the date the feature was added.
-The latest additions are at the bottom.)
+This is a list of features implemented since the [original Theos](https://github.com/theos/theos/tree/legacy) by Dustin Howett.
+This list is sorted by the date the feature was added.
+The latest additions are at the bottom.

+*(To do: These features should be properly documented.)*

 * Fallback/last resort headers can be placed at `include/_fallback`; this can be used to provide drop-in replacements for missing SDK headers. (rpetrich)
 * `make update-theos`, predictably enough, updates Theos to the latest commit. (rpetrich)